 Problems with student loans happen, but not receiving proper customer service when you need it the most can be infuriating

-Misinformation is another common theme with complaints about GSM&R. When borrowers call for student loan support, they expect to receive the right information.
+Misinformation is another common complaint we came across during our Granite State loan servicing review.
+When borrowers call for student loan support, they expect to receive the right information.
 Often, this isn’t the case.
 And this can extend issues longer than desired.

 A borrower recently shared with the Better Business Bureau (BBB) their experience of being misinformed by GSM&R. The borrower received a letter earlier in the year that their loan was paid in full.
 But they were then charged fees for a loan that defaulted 10 years prior.